 Hot tub owner Andrew Theodore is a confirmed advocate of advanced hydrotherapy to ease back pain.
-As well as helping to gain relief from back pain within a week of purchasing his top quality hot tub from Canadian manufacturer Coast Spas, which supports and helps fund pioneering arthritis research, he achieved multiple advantages including easing of his headaches and joint pain; as well as greater family bonding as an extra bonus.
+As well as helped to gain relief from back pain within a week of purchasing his top-quality hot tub from Canadian manufacturer Coast Spas, which supports and helps fund pioneering arthritis research, he achieved multiple advantages including easing his headaches and joint pain; as well as greater family bonding as an extra bonus.

 “I’ve only had my Coast Spas hot tub a week now and not only has it improved my back pain, joint pain, and headaches, it has also strengthened my bond with my wife and children,” enthused Andrew after his hot tub purchase.

 If you are seeking to gain the maximum benefits from your hot tub purchase for back pain and arthritis relief than you need to do your homework thoroughly and draw up a shortlist of options with suitable hydrotherapy jets and comfortable seating configurations.